MedicinesFAQ

-Adinazolamum Uses, Dosage, Side Effects, Food Interaction and all others data.
+Adinazolamum Uses, Dosage, Side Effects and more

 Adinazolamum (Deracyn®) is a benzodiazepine derivative with anxiolytic, anticonvulsant, sedative, and antidepressant properties.
 Adinazolamum was first developed to enhance the antidepressant effects of alprazolam.
 It has never been approved by the FDA for clinical use.